 “The one with the secret closet”

-We all have a dirty secret and we finally find out Monica’s once Chandler gets curious about what’s behind the door next to the bathroom.
+We all have a dirty secret or two, and we finally find out Monica’s once Chandler got curious about what’s behind the door next to the bathroom.

 He obviously doesn’t have a key, but eventually finds a way to open it and there it is — Monica is messy too!
 She managed to keep her apartment neat by stuffing everything that’s “extra” inside that closet, and it’s chaos in there!

 But that’s just something that happened over the years .
 If you really pay attention, Monica’s closet hasn’t always been closed.